Income to Rent Ratio Rules for Portland Investment Property | F.A.I.R

-On March 1, 2020, the City of Portland implemented some new laws that affect landlords and their rental properties.
+On March 1, 202, Property management companies in Portland had to take into consideration some new laws that affect landlords and their rental properties due to new laws that were implemented since that date in the city of Portland.
 These laws fall under the F.A.I.R.
 Act, which stands for Fair Access In Renting.
 We’ve been running an informative and educational video and blog series on what these laws mean to you as a rental property investor.

 Today, we’re focused on one particular part of the law, which is rent ratio rules.

 The rent ratio rules are controversial.
 We’re talking about the income to rent ratio that most landlords use when they’re screening applicants and deciding who is most qualified to live in their properties.

 There are two separate screening criteria that you can use when you’re renting out a home.